tiffanyxiao/nonprofit-website-generator/README.md

 ## Logical Errors
 Some issues we will attempt to address in our next version include:
-* Website preview - currently our website preview only previews the first page of the generated website, and the javascript for the generated website does not work on our main website.
-* Optional fields - implement the functionality of allowing the user to skip certain fields on the form.
 * Addressing empty fields - currently the form does not have any "empty" fields since we utilize values/placeholders (the user would have to physically remove the placeholder).
 This causes a logical error, as fields would be missing but there may still be headers (i.e. a header called "Founder" but no description of the founder).
+* Optional fields - implement the functionality of allowing the user to skip certain fields on the form.